wilzbach/docs.asyncy.com/storyscript/writing/README.md

 Pretty nifty, eh?

-`awesome` is another microservice that we're talking to, written in… it doesn't matter!
-It's an [OMG Standard](https://microservice.guide/) microservice, on the [Storyscript Hub](https://hub.storyscript.io/), so we're able to simply use it native code within Storyscript.
+[`awesome`](https://hub.storyscript.io/service/awesome) is another microservice that we're talking to, written in… it doesn't matter!
+It's an [OMG Standard](https://microservice.guide/) microservice, on the [Storyscript Hub](https://hub.storyscript.io/), so we're able to simply use it as native code within Storyscript.

 When you deploy this story, both the `http` and `awesome` microservices will be spawned into the Kubernetes cluster for your application.